ctyeong/IO-GEN/README.md

 # Contact

-If there is any question or suggestion, please do not hesitate to shoot an email to *tchoi4@asu.edu*.
+If there is any question or suggestion, please do not hesitate to shoot an email to tchoi@lincoln.ac.uk.
 Thanks!